swiftbiosciences/primerclip/README.md

 in significantly less time than sequence-based trim tools, particularly as the size of the targeted panel increases.

-TODO: add table of run-times on control samples comparing cutadapt to primerclip

 INSTALL PRE-COMPILED BINARY:

 This binary is compiled for linux on x86_64 (Ubuntu 16.04).